 Choose keywords that don’t have a high level of competition because it will be difficult to impossible to rank for them.
 The websites that are already ranking for them have an unfair advantage, especially if your website is brand new.

-Keyword intent reveals where someone is in the buying stage, and your editorial calendar should feature a mix of content that’s targeted at keywords throughout every stage so you can reach customers at each point in their journey.
+Keyword intent reveals where someone is in the buying stage, and your editorial calendar should feature a mix of content that’s targeted at keywords throughout every step so you can reach customers at each point in their journey.

 This is what users see first, and what will tell Google about your page.
 Include a keyword within the first 65 characters.
 If your title is long, put keywords as close to the beginning as possible.
-Use something like CoSchedule’s Headine Analyzer to get an idea of how well your headline will attract your desired audience.
+Use something like CoSchedule’s Headline Analyzer to get an idea of how well your headline will attract your desired audience.

 If you’re stuffing the keywords in the content over and over again, just for the sake of getting keywords in, Google may penalize you for it.

 There is no such thing as the perfect content length because this is based on what your audience wants.
 What your audience wants depends on your industry or niche.
-The length of your content will depend largely on the goals of your content.
+The length of your content will depend mainly on the goals of your content.

 Longer isn’t always better.
 Say what you need to say in as few words as possible, making sure that everything you add provides value to the consumer.

 Google says your meta description won’t help you rank higher, but it serves as a free advertisement to your audience because it’s what they see under the link in the search engine results.
-Make it good, and include the keyword naturally to describe what the reader should expect from the content.
+Make it useful, and include the keyword naturally to describe what the reader should expect from the content.